tsailiming/openshift-ai-bootstrap/README.md

 1. Intelligent inference scheduler with KV cache routing [deployment](https://github.com/red-hat-data-services/kserve/blob/main/docs/samples/llmisvc/precise-prefix-kv-cache-routing/README.md): You can configure the scheduler to track key-value (KV) cache blocks across inference endpoints and route requests to the endpoint with the highest cache hit rate.
 This configuration improves throughput and reduces latency by maximizing cache reuse.

+1. Add the annotation `security.opendatahub.io/enable-auth: 'false'` to the `llmisvc` resource to disable authentication.

 ## Appendix